Belarus–Poland border barrier: Criticism

 Some media outlets, journalists, and public figures criticized the Polish government's construction of the border barrier, expressing concern that it could hinder access for individuals seeking asylum.
 However, Polish authorities maintained that the barrier was intended to prevent illegal crossings and enhance border security, and there were no widespread reports of asylum seekers being denied the opportunity to apply for protection through official channels.
 The Deputy Minister of the Interior and Administration stated that migrants requesting asylum in Poland are directed to refugee centers.
 During and after the most intense phase of the border crisis, official border crossings with Belarus remained open, and the asylum process continued to function – in 2022 alone, 1,029 applications were submitted in Terespol and 1,070 in the Podlaskie Voivodeship.

-Since the fence was built, illegal crossings have reduced to a negligible level.
-However, between August 2022 and February 2023, 37 bodies were found on both sides of the border; people have died mainly from hypothermia or drowning.
+Since the fence was built, illegal crossings have reduced to a trickle; however, between August 2022 and February 2023, 37 bodies were found on both sides of the border; people have died mainly from hypothermia or drowning.

-Ecologists criticised that populations of large mammals like lynx or European bisons are now separated.
+Ecologists have criticised the project, on the basis that populations of large mammals like lynx or European bisons are now separated.